The author is a research enthusiast. She studied botany and zoology as major subjects in her bachelor's program.

 Musth is a condition in which a male elephant shows very aggressive behaviour.
 This occurs once a year and has a huge impact on the behaviour of elephants.
 This behaviour change is because of hormonal reasons.
 In musth, the level of testosterone increases up to 50 times than normal and some physiological changes occur in elephants.
 Elephants become more dangerous and aggressive in musth.
 Draining of urine from legs also noticed in musth.
 Secretion from temporal glands occurs, which are located midway between the ears and eyes.
 The period of musth can last from a few weeks to months.
 But no one still knows the full truth of musth.
 Every researcher and elephant keeper gives a different opinion about it.

 Signs of musth

-In musth, elephants show strange behaviour and become dangerous.
-The most common signs from which we can recognise "the musth elephants" are: alertness, spreading of ears, blowing trunk, swollen trunk base, the foreskin of the penis become white and greenish, and destructive behaviour towards other elephants and humans.
+In musth, elephants show strange behavior and become dangerous.
+The most common signs by which we can recognize "the musth elephants" are: alertness, spreading of ears, blowing trunk, swollen trunk base, the foreskin of the penis becoming white and greenish, and destructive behavior towards other elephants and humans.

 How African and Asian Elephants are Different from Each Other